 Dr. J.M.
 Friedman's full CV (pdf)

-Liza provides administrative support to the Friedman Lab and BC Clinical Genomics Network.
+Liza provides administrative and financial support to the Friedman Lab and CAUSES Clinic.
 She was trained as an executive secretary in Hong Kong and earned her BBA from Simon Fraser University.
 Before joining the Lab in 2008, Liza worked in a bank for several years.

 Nancy is a research nurse who is currently working on a Health Technology Assessment project looking at the health care and heath policy challenges in genetic laboratory services.
 Her past experiences includes working on research projects involving HIV, SARS, and Avian Influenza in various cities with locations in hospitals, prisons, clinics and trailers in fields.
 She spent many years doing clinical trials and before that she enjoyed hospital and community nursing.